spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/travel/index.html.md

 **Trains**

-If you book Trains through TripActions, business related bookings should be, upon receipt of manager's approval, paid upfront and expensed through expensify**.
+If you book Trains through TripActions, business related bookings should be, upon receipt of manager's approval, paid upfront and expensed through expensify.

 **Personal Bookings**

 In TripActions, you have the ability to book Personal trips.
 Note that when selecting this option, a personal credit card will be required at time of booking.
 Personal trips will not have the option to be added to the GitLab invoice.

 #### Basic economy in TripActions